Is pathology class coming up soon? Maybe it’s a career you’ve got your eye on. Either way; you want to know what it’s like…

 Pathology involves a ton of studying.
 For that reason, coupled with the fact it involves a lot of lab and microscope work, it can be hard.
 You need to develop a good eye for detail and understanding of cases to do well.
 That takes a lot of time!

-But having taken pathology as a course on my med school curriculum, I’m pretty confident most people can do well.
+But having taken pathology as a course in health sciences, I’m pretty confident most people can do well.
 Especially if they develop a strong interest in the subject and study from the best materials.

 In this article, I’ll dive a little deeper.
 We’ll cover: